 These fields must be accurately filled in and in the correct format.
 A missing or slightly incorrectly formatted field makes a product a no-go, and it won’t be shown to anyone.

 📌 Be sure to check your feed for the most common data feed errors, including: overlong titles, incorrect price formats, overuse of capital letters and mismatched data.
 Read more about common data feed errors here.

 In order to deliver the right ads, you’ll need information on how your audience behaves.
 This means implementing the Facebook tracking pixel on your website or app.
 The Facebook pixel helps advertisers understand the actions users take.
 That’s how you can find out what’s working – and what’s not.

 Be sure to add at least these three events to your website or app:

 Of course, there are many more you can add:

-Even if you don’t start running campaigns immediately, the earlier you implement tracking, the more data you’ll be able to use for targeting later.
+The earlier you implement tracking, the more data you’ll be able to use for targeting later.
 Implement this ASAP!